awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 + If you specify a version ID in your delete request, Amazon S3 deletes the object version permanently \(a delete marker is not created\)\.
 + A delete marker with zero noncurrent versions is referred to as the *expired object delete marker*\.

-This example shows a scenario that can create expired object delete markers in your bucket, and how you can use lifecycle configuration to direct Amazon S3 to remove the expired object delete markers\.
+This example shows a scenario that can create expired object delete markers in your bucket, and how you can use S3 Lifecycle configuration to direct Amazon S3 to remove the expired object delete markers\.

-Suppose that you write a lifecycle policy that specifies the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent as shown following:
+Suppose that you write a Lifecycle policy that specifies the `NoncurrentVersionExpiration` action to remove the noncurrent versions 30 days after they become noncurrent, as shown following\.

 ```
 <LifecycleConfiguration>